 A group exhibition with the theme ‘the word’ with artists Bruce Nauman, Remy Zaugg, Philippe Vandenberg, Ante Timmermans, Louise Bourgeois, Joris Van de Moortel, Bernd Lohaus, Navid Nuur, Jean-Baptiste Maitre, Kelly Schacht, Marie José Burki, Mekhitar Garabedian, Guillaume Bijl, Sadaâne Afif, Danh Vo, Wolfgang Plöger, Johan De wilde and Rik De Boe.

-Gallery Sofie Van de Velde and PLUS-ONE Gallery invite Brussels Gallery Harlan Levy, who will be showing artist TR Ericsson, Kristof De Clercq from Ghent, who presents artists Johan De Wit and Peter Morrens, the Voorkamer to do a presentation with Michael Ballou and also Johan De Wilde with a book presentation at their brand new location.
+Gallery Sofie Van de Velde and PLUS-ONE Gallery invite Brussels Gallery Harlan Levey Projects, who will be showing works from artists Marcin Dudek, TR Ericsson and Emmanuel Van der Auwera, Kristof De Clercq from Ghent, who presents artists Johan De Wit, Mario De Brabandere and Peter Morrens, the Voorkamer to do a presentation with Michael Ballou and also Johan De Wilde with a book presentation at their brand new location.

 Berchem: Lange Leemstraat 262, 2018 Antwerp